 The Importance of Drain Line Video Inspection

 The cost of replacing a sewer line can be $5,000 – $10,000.
 The cost and inconvenience of this repair can escalate if driveways, landscaping or even sidewalks have to be torn out and replaced.
-More and more buyers are now electing to have their sewer line inspected in addition to a traditional home inspection.
+Most buyers are now electing to have their sewer line inspected in addition to a traditional home inspection on houses built prior to 1988 (20 years old or more).

 The Real Estate Inspection Company is proud to be able to offer drain line video inspection services to our clients as an optional inspection.
 We can perform a color scan of the “main drain line” of your house all the way to the street where it connects to the public sewer system, or to your septic tank.
 The color video you receive will confirm that the drain is in good condition, or can be used to obtain a quotation for repair if it is clogged, broken, collapsed or damaged in any way.
 We place a marker on the ground where defects are found.

 Please remember that root intrusion or damaged drain lines will most likely not be discovered during the course of a standard home inspection.
-Only so much clear water can be run during an inspection which is not a substitute for actual use by a family.
+Only so much clear water can be run during an inspection which is not a substitute for actual use by a family (toilet paper, waste, soap, suds, etc.)

 What Can the Video Reveal?